barseghyanartur/django-dash/docs/index.rst

 Plugin system allows administrators to specify the access rights to every plugin.
 Dash permissions are based on Django Users and User Groups.
 Access rights are managable via Django admin (/administration/dash/dashboardplugin/).
 Note, that your admin URL prefix may vary from the one given in example (it's usually "/admin/", while in example it's "/administration/").
-You can assign any specific plugin to users or/and groups.
 If user doesn't have the rights to access plugin, it doesn't appear on his dashboard even if has been added to it (imagine, you have once granted the right to use the news plugin to all users, but later on decided to limit it to Staff members group only).
 Note, that superusers have access to all plugins.

 >>>         Plugin access rights management interface in Django admin
 >>>┌──────────────────────────────┬───────────────────────┬───────────────────────┐